weteor/SPC_EVDR/README.md

 - case with optional acrylic accents
 - case files are supplied (stl, dxf, as well as the freecad files)
 - ZMK firmware support ( on Seeed Xiao RP2040 (experimental) or Seeed Xiao BLE )
-- QMK firmware support ( on Seeed Xiao RP2040 )aa
+- QMK firmware support ( on Seeed Xiao RP2040 )
 - completely open source, permissive license

 ## Want one?